HPC-AI-Team/pexsi/doc/introduction.md

   @image html FermiDirac.png "Red: Fermi-Dirac function.
 Black: Matrix sign function"

-The %PEXSI method can be more efficient than the widely used [diagonalization method](@ref defDiagonalization) for evaluating matrix functions, especially when a relatively large number of eigenpairs are needed to be computed in the diagonalization method.
+For sparse matrices, the %PEXSI method can be more efficient than the widely used [diagonalization method](@ref defDiagonalization) for evaluating matrix functions, especially when a relatively large number of eigenpairs are needed to be computed in the diagonalization method.